melmartinez-dev/laravel-6-sparkpost-relay-driver/README.md

 ],
 ```

-Added and option for relaying servers, inthe options key:
+Added and option for relaying servers, in the options key:
 ```php
   'options' => [
         'relay'=>env('RELAY_SERVER'),